deliteser112/eclipse-platform-releng-buildtools/docs/coding-faq.md

 `@VirtualEntity`-annotated entities, and `@NotBackedUp`-annotated entities.
 An
-`@VirtualEntity` is a "virtual entity" that just serves to construct parent keys for other entities (e.g. `EppResourceIndexBucket`) and is never written to datastore itself.
+`@VirtualEntity` is a "virtual entity" that just serves to construct parent keys for other entities (e.g. `EppResourceIndexBucket`) and is never written to Datastore itself.
 An `@NotBackedUp`-annotated entity is one that specifically shouldn't be backed up (like the commit log entities themselves).

 We don't actually prevent you from not-backing-up a regular entity, because